-Dr. Bryan is a pediatrician in Kansas City, Missouri.
+Dr. Bryan is a pediatrician at Priority Care Pediatrics in Kansas City, Missouri.
 He started volunteering at Camp Hope in 2000 when he was a medical student and has been every year since.
 He went to KU for medical school and completed his pediatric training at Children’s Mercy Hospital.
 He loves to travel and enjoys cheering on the Chiefs, Royals, Sporting KC and Jayhawks.

-Dan is a Manager with CliftonLarsonAllen LLP, a professional services firm in Overland Park, Kansas.
+Dan is a Principal with CliftonLarsonAllen LLP, a professional services firm in Overland Park, Kansas.
 He provides audit, tax, consulting, and accounting services focusing on the nonprofit industry.
 Dan grew up in Waukesha, Wisconsin and traveled to the state of Kansas where he attended college at Kansas State University.
 He graduated from K-State with a Masters of Accountancy in 2009.
-While at K-State he met his wife, Janelle, who he married in 2016.
 In his free time he enjoys traveling, spending time outside, and cheering on his favorite sports teams (Packers, Wildcats, Brewers, and Royals).

 Dr. Andy lives in the Kansas City area, as he has for much of his life.
 He has been a part of the Camp Hope family since 2008.
 He married his high school sweetheart in 2000 and they have one daughter, born in 2006, and one son, born in 2009, who rule their worlds.
 He is a family physician and is fortunate to help lead an organization called Docs Who Care that helps staff rural communities.
-The flexibility it affords him allows him to guide the organization’s medical team and approach, work in rural ERs, teach residents in training, devote time to Camp Hope Heartland, and spend a great deal of his time being a dad and husband.
+The flexibility it affords him allows him to guide the organization’s medical team and approach, work in rural ERs, devote time to KyMel, and spend a great deal of his time being a dad and husband.
 He also enjoys film analysis/history, playing disc golf and trying to stay in shape, traveling, playing the drums, and cheering for the professional KC teams, Jayhawks and Saint Louis U. Billikens, who represent his alma mater.

 Eric is Director of Operations & Business Logistics for Family Focused Treatment Association (FFTA), a leading not-for-profit membership association in North America, focused on advancing best practices and advocating for policies that support families in their care and treatment for children.
-Previously, Eric served nearly twenty years at Cornerstones of Care, a Kansas City-based family of not-for-profit agencies, dedicated to strengthening children, families, and the communities in which they live.
-As Chief Business Officer, Eric oversees Finance & Accounting, Facility Management, and Information Technology.
-Eric also works closely with staff leaders and boards of directors from across the family of agencies to develop and implement strategic initiatives.
+Previously, Eric served nearly twenty years at Cornerstones of Care, a Kansas City-based not-for-profit organization dedicated to strengthening children, families, and the communities in which they live.
+There, Eric served in a variety of direct service and administrative roles, including as Chief Financial Officer and Chief Operating Officer.
 Eric received a B.A. from the University of Notre Dame, an MSW from Washington University in St. Louis, and an Executive MBA from Rockhurst University.
 When not working, Eric spends time with his wife Joan, roots for the Royals, travels, plays pickleball, and tries to keep racquetball a going concern.

 Judy has been attending camp since 1991.
 She serves as the Vice President Mission Integration for St. Joseph Health, St. Mary.
 She currently lives in Victorville, CA; located ½ way between Las Vegas and Los Angeles along with her three cats.
 Judy is an avid Kansas State University Wildcat fan and bleeds PURPLE!!